For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 • Linking to the customer portal

-Customers can see and delete their saved payment methods using the customer portal, meaning you don't need to build any of your own logic to handle managing saved payment methods.
+Customers can see and delete their subscription payment methods using the customer portal, meaning you don't need to build any of your own logic.
+This includes all payment methods associated with their subscriptions, whether they opted to save them for future purchases or not.

 • Building an integration using the Paddle API

-You can use the Paddle API to build billing screens to let customers see and delete their payment methods.
+You can use the Paddle API to build billing screens to let customers see and delete their saved payment methods.
+This only includes payment methods that customers opted to save for future purchases.

 Events